Parker-Hannifin (NYSE:PH) Given New $355.00 Price Target at Morgan Stanley

-Parker-Hannifin (NYSE:PH) had its target price boosted by Morgan Stanley from $350.00 to $355.00 in a research note released on Monday morning, Analyst Price Targets reports.
-The brokerage currently has an overweight rating on the industrial products company’s stock.
+Parker-Hannifin (NYSE:PH) had its target price increased by Morgan Stanley from $350.00 to $355.00 in a report issued on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the industrial products company’s stock.
+Morgan Stanley’s price objective points to a potential upside of 10.55% from the stock’s current price.

-PH has been the subject of several other research reports.
-Citigroup increased their price objective on Parker-Hannifin from $305.00 to $340.00 in a report on Tuesday, March 16th.
-Vertical Research raised Parker-Hannifin from a hold rating to a buy rating in a report on Monday, February 22nd.
-Jefferies Financial Group increased their price objective on Parker-Hannifin from $280.00 to $330.00 and gave the company a buy rating in a report on Friday, January 15th.
-Zacks Investment Research downgraded Parker-Hannifin from a buy rating to a hold rating and set a $331.00 price objective for the company. in a report on Tuesday, March 16th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on Parker-Hannifin from $305.00 to $340.00 in a report on Tuesday, March 16th.
-Two equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-The company has an average rating of Buy and a consensus price target of $318.79.
+A number of other research analysts have also issued reports on PH.
+BMO Capital Markets increased their target price on shares of Parker-Hannifin from $320.00 to $350.00 and gave the stock an “outperform” rating in a research report on Friday, February 5th.
+Barclays increased their target price on shares of Parker-Hannifin from $310.00 to $330.00 and gave the stock an “overweight” rating in a research report on Tuesday, April 13th.
+Citigroup increased their target price on shares of Parker-Hannifin from $305.00 to $340.00 in a research report on Tuesday, March 16th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on shares of Parker-Hannifin from $305.00 to $340.00 in a research report on Tuesday, March 16th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on shares of Parker-Hannifin from $331.00 to $347.00 and gave the stock a “buy” rating in a research report on Monday.
+Two investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average price target of $318.79.

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 5th.
-Investors of record on Wednesday, February 10th were paid a $0.88 dividend.
-This represents a $3.52 dividend on an annualized basis and a yield of 1.11%.
-The ex-dividend date of this dividend was Tuesday, February 9th.
-This is a boost from Parker-Hannifin’s previous quarterly dividend of $0.48.
-Parker-Hannifin’s dividend payout ratio is 32.62%.

-In other Parker-Hannifin news, Director Linda S. Harty sold 7,719 shares of the stock in a transaction on Thursday, March 11th.
-The stock was sold at an average price of $311.69, for a total transaction of $2,405,935.11.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, VP Roger S. Sherrard sold 850 shares of the stock in a transaction on Wednesday, March 10th.
+In other news, VP Roger S. Sherrard sold 850 shares of the business’s stock in a transaction dated Wednesday, March 10th.
 The stock was sold at an average price of $302.39, for a total value of $257,031.50.
-Following the transaction, the vice president now owns 74,593 shares in the company, valued at approximately $22,556,177.27.
+Following the transaction, the vice president now directly owns 74,593 shares of the company’s stock, valued at approximately $22,556,177.27.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Linda S. Harty sold 7,719 shares of the business’s stock in a transaction dated Thursday, March 11th.
+The shares were sold at an average price of $311.69, for a total value of $2,405,935.11.
 The disclosure for this sale can be found here.
-1.47% of the stock is owned by company insiders.
+Insiders own 1.47% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-Optimum Investment Advisors acquired a new stake in shares of Parker-Hannifin during the 4th quarter worth $25,000.
-Exchange Traded Concepts LLC acquired a new stake in shares of Parker-Hannifin during the 4th quarter worth $26,000.
-Arlington Partners LLC acquired a new stake in shares of Parker-Hannifin during the 4th quarter worth $27,000.
-Sowell Financial Services LLC grew its holdings in shares of Parker-Hannifin by 400.0% during the 4th quarter.
-Sowell Financial Services LLC now owns 105 shares of the industrial products company’s stock worth $29,000 after purchasing an additional 84 shares in the last quarter.
-Finally, BDO Wealth Advisors LLC grew its holdings in shares of Parker-Hannifin by 282.1% during the 4th quarter.
-BDO Wealth Advisors LLC now owns 107 shares of the industrial products company’s stock worth $29,000 after purchasing an additional 79 shares in the last quarter.
-Hedge funds and other institutional investors own 77.44% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the stock.
+HighPoint Advisor Group LLC raised its stake in Parker-Hannifin by 1.0% during the 1st quarter.
+HighPoint Advisor Group LLC now owns 3,373 shares of the industrial products company’s stock worth $1,083,000 after buying an additional 32 shares during the period.
+BNC Wealth Management LLC raised its stake in shares of Parker-Hannifin by 0.4% in the fourth quarter.
+BNC Wealth Management LLC now owns 8,711 shares of the industrial products company’s stock worth $2,373,000 after purchasing an additional 34 shares during the last quarter.
+Albert D Mason Inc. raised its stake in shares of Parker-Hannifin by 0.7% in the fourth quarter.
+Albert D Mason Inc. now owns 5,096 shares of the industrial products company’s stock worth $1,388,000 after purchasing an additional 35 shares during the last quarter.
+Truadvice LLC raised its stake in shares of Parker-Hannifin by 3.6% in the fourth quarter.
+Truadvice LLC now owns 1,101 shares of the industrial products company’s stock worth $275,000 after purchasing an additional 38 shares during the last quarter.
+Finally, Alhambra Investment Partners LLC grew its holdings in shares of Parker-Hannifin by 2.2% in the first quarter.
+Alhambra Investment Partners LLC now owns 1,924 shares of the industrial products company’s stock valued at $607,000 after acquiring an additional 41 shares in the last quarter.
+77.44% of the stock is currently owned by institutional investors and hedge funds.

 About Parker-Hannifin